-Advisor: Miss Alice Sprinkle
+Advisor: Miss Mary Frances Watson

-The Associated Women Students is the women's verning

-body to which each regularly enrolled women student belongs.
+The Associated Women Students is the women's governing body to which each regularly enrolled woman student belongs.
 Through projects and programs sponsored by AWS each women student is given opportunities to develop leadership and responsibility in preparing for her future role.